carlylechia/MY-PORTFOLIO/README.md

 ## Acknowledgments

-- I am grateful to Microverse for guiding me along the this project from the very start.
+- I am grateful to Microverse for guiding me along the building of this project from the very start.
 - Big thank you to all my partners who have brainstormed with me and contributed in one way or another towards the realisation of this project.

 ## LICENSE